Krepsepest (Aphanomyces astaci)

 Formålet med programmet er å overvåke smittepress og smitteutvikling i kontrollområder og bekjempelsessoner for krepsepest (Aphanomyces astaci), og å sannsynliggjøre smittefrihet og/eller varsle tidlig om evt. smittespredning til risikoområder.

-• In the Halden watercourse, eDNA of A. astaci was detected in the southern part of Lake Rødnessjøen and in River Hølandselva, within the control zone. eDNA of signal crayfish was also detected in the south of Lake Rødnessjøen, where there is a known signal crayfish population.
+• In the Halden watercourse, eDNA of A. astaci was detected in the southern part of Lake Rødnessjøen within the restriction zone. eDNA of signal crayfish was also detected in the south of Lake Rødnessjøen, where there is a known signal crayfish population.
 All water samples in the risk area of the Halden watercourse region were negative for eDNA from A. astaci and signal crayfish, while most samples were positive for noble crayfish eDNA.
-No eDNA from signal crayfish was detected in River Lierelva in 2022.

 • In the Mosse watercourse, no eDNA from A. astaci or signal crayfish was detected, while noble crayfish eDNA was detected upstream of Lake Langen.

-• In River Mysenelva, eDNA from noble crayfish were detected at two locations.
-No eDNA from signal crayfish or A. astaci was detected.
+• In River Hæra, eDNA from both A. astaci and noble crayfish were detected at one location in June.
+Additional sampling confirmed an active crayfish plague outbreak in the risk area, upstream the restriction zone in the river.
+No eDNA from signal crayfish was detected.

-In summary, eDNA from A. astaci was detected within the control zone in Lake Rødnessjøen and River Hølandselva in the Halden watercourse, and at Fossum bridge in the Glomma watercourse.
-Frequent detections of noble crayfish eDNA within the regulated A. astaci control zones of the Halden watercourse, Mosse watercourse, and the rivers Vrangselva and Finnsrudelva in Eidskog, suggests the presence of vital noble crayfish populations within A. astaci control zones.
-The absence of eDNA from A. astaci and signal crayfish, and absence of A. astaci using cage trials demonstrates that Buåa watercourse meets the criteria for declaration of disease freedom.
-Thus, the Norwegian Veterinary Institute (NVI) recommends that the Buåa watercourse is declared disease free.
+In summary, eDNA from A. astaci was detected within the restriction zone in Lake Rødnessjøen in the Halden watercourse, and in River Hæra within the risk area.
+The detection of A. astaci eDNA in Hæra initiated further sampling and an active crayfish plague outbreak was confirmed.
+By using eDNA we were able to follow the outbreak front moving upstream.
+Frequent detections of noble crayfish eDNA within the regulated A. astaci restriction zones of the Halden watercourse, Mosse watercourse, and the rivers Vrangselva and Finnsrudelva in Eidskog, suggest the presence of vital noble crayfish populations within A. astaci restriction zones.

 Last ned rapporten